Monday, January 2, 2012

 16 ounces non-fat Greek yogurt

-1 cucumber, peeled, diced, and very finely diced
+1 cucumber, peeled, seeded, and very finely diced

 1 1/2 - 2 teaspoons minced garlic (3-4 cloves)